gdhuse/safari-live-bookmarks/README.md

 # Live Bookmarks for Safari

-This is a browser extension that brings my favorite Firefox feature, [Live Bookmarks](https://support.mozilla.org/en-US/kb/Live%20Bookmarks), to Safari.
+Live Bookmarks for Safari is a browser extension that brings my favorite Firefox feature, [Live Bookmarks](https://support.mozilla.org/en-US/kb/Live%20Bookmarks), to Safari.
 Live Bookmarks are a lightweight way to consume RSS/Atom feeds in the browser.
 This extension adds a toolbar similar to the Safari Favorites Bar where each item is an RSS or Atom feed and can be expanded to view or visit current headlines.

 ## Using the extension